-• Violations of Regulation FD will be subject to SEC enforcement actions, but will not give rise to Rule 10b-5 liability or private causes of action.
-They also will not result in a loss of short-form registration eligibility or of the Rule 144 resale safe harbor for an issuer's securities.
+- Whenever an issuer makes an "intentional" disclosure of material nonpublic information (where the issuer knows or is reckless in not knowing that the information being disclosed is both material and nonpublic), simultaneous public disclosure is required.
+Whenever an issuer learns that it has made a non-intentional selective disclosure, it must make public disclosure of that information "promptly" (in any event, generally within 24 hours). - Violations of Regulation FD are subject to SEC enforcement actions, but cannot give rise to Rule 10b-5 liability or private causes of action.
+They also do not result in a loss of short-form registration eligibility or of the Rule 144 resale safe harbor for an issuer's securities.